 Our Rockstar Team

-Clara Chen is always eager to spread Gusto and Gecko’s love of travel to all children in the land.
+Clara Chen, our business development officer, is always eager to spread Gusto and Gecko’s love of travel to all children in the land.
 Clara also tries her best to be a rockstar at enjoying life, with responsibilities that include savoring magical snowy nights, skipping down the street, and searching for desserts as delicious as dondurma (Turkish ice cream).

 Clara has traveled to four different continents — she’s swam with dolphins off the coast of Tanzania, slept in a yak hair tent at the Mount Everest base camp, explored cavernous underground cities in Turkey, and futilely battled mosquitoes in the Amazon Rainforest.

 Clara’s dream is to teleport to Antarctica to frolic in the snow and watch “March of the Penguins” with the penguins.